asingh2030/PrizyPricer/README.md

 we can test this app using Junit test cases and Swagger UI.

 # Note
--Please use default username 'user' and password as genrated when system starts to test from swagger. swagger url - http://localhost:8080/swagger-ui.html -Because of time limit I am not able to add many test cases.
+-Please use default username 'user' and password as generated when system starts to test from swagger. swagger url - http://localhost:8080/swagger-ui.html -Because of time limit I am not able to add many test cases.

+# Dynamic ideal price service
+To create new formula we need to create new class that implements IdealPriceService and provide calculate method implementation.
+And to use your new formula service you need to create your bean name `Prefix`+IdealPriceService.
+And provide same prefix of your bean to prizy.ideal.price.service=`prefix`.
+For example:
+@Service("defaultIdealPriceService")
+public class DefaultIdealPriceServiceImpl implements IdealPriceService {
+	@Override
+	public Double calculate(Set<Double> priceSet) {return null;}
+}
+application.properties
+your bean to prizy.ideal.price.service=`default`.
+Its like service locator pattern based on property value.